5l1v3r1/jdacs4c-pilot1/jason/README.md

 ### Merck drug synergy data

-The Merck drug-pair synergy data is contained in the supplementary online data for On'Neil et. al. "An Unbiased Oncology Compound Screen to Identify Novel Combination Strategies", Molecular Cancer Therapeutics, 2016 Jun;15(6):1155-62.
+The Merck drug-pair synergy data is contained in the supplementary online data for O'Neil et. al. "An Unbiased Oncology Compound Screen to Identify Novel Combination Strategies", Molecular Cancer Therapeutics, 2016 Jun;15(6):1155-62.
 The single agent response data is stored in one [Excel file](http://mct.aacrjournals.org/highwire/filestream/53222/field_highwire_adjunct_files/1/156849_1_supp_0_w2lh45.xlsx) and the combination response data is stored in another [Excel file](http://mct.aacrjournals.org/highwire/filestream/53222/field_highwire_adjunct_files/3/156849_1_supp_1_w2lrww.xls).

 To process the Merck data, both the single agent and combination response files must be manually convered to comma delimited files.
-The provided perl script, `jdacs4c-pilot1/jason/preprocess/process_merck.pl`, converts these files into a single file that contains the most synergistic measurements for each drug pair and cell line tested.
+The provided perl script, `jdacs4c-pilot1/jason/preprocess/process_merck.pl`, converts these CSV files (*not* the Excel files!) into a single file that contains the most synergistic measurements for each drug pair and cell line tested.
 This file is run as:

-`./process_merck.pl --single <single agent response CSV file> --pair <combination response CSV file> > <output CSV synergy file>`
+`./process_merck.pl --single <single agent response CSV file> --pair <combination response CSV file> > merck_pair.csv`

-where the output (written to STDOUT) must be redirected to a filename you specify.
+where the output (written to STDOUT) must be redirected to a filename you specify (i.e. `merck_pair.csv` in this example).

 ### Extract the per-cell line synergy values for both NCI-ALMANAC and Merck

 The final preprocessing step for both the NCI-ALMANAC and the Merck datasets is to extract the synergy values for each cell line as a separate file.
 This task is performed by the `synergy_search` C++ program that should have been built when the `make` command was run in the `acs4c-pilot1/jason/preprocess` directory (see the instructions above for the NCI-ALMANAC data).
 The process of creating the per-cell line drug-pair synergy files is automated by the provided shell script `batch_synergy_search.sh`.
-This shell script will create the output synergy files in two directories: `data_bliss/` and `data_loewe/`.
+This shell script expects to create the output synergy files in two existing directories: `data_bliss/` and `data_loewe/`.
 If you would like to place these files in a different location, please edit the `OUTPUT_BLISS_DIR` and `OUTPUT_LOEWE_DIR` at the top of the script.
 This script is run as:

 `./batch_synergy_sarch.sh`